WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **The US and Modern World**<br />
 **The US and the Non-western World**: 30 minute program, produced by KETC and initially distributed by NET in 1960.<br />
 **The US Army Presents: The Big City**<br />
-**USA in New Dimensions**: 30 minute program, produced by WGBH and initially distributed by NET in 1958.<br />
+**USA in New Dimensions**: 30 minute program, produced by GBH and initially distributed by NET in 1958.<br />
 **USA: Art as Religion**<br />
 **Ustinov Ad Lib**: *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Ustinov on the Ustinovs**: produced in 1967 by BBC. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br />